mozilla-services/socorro/docs/usinggit.rst

 How to setup Git
 ----------------
-* Now you need to setup Git and clone the repository onto your computer.
+* Now you need to setup Git and clone the GitHub repository onto your computer.
 * If you don't have Git, you can download it from the `official Git website <http://git-scm.com/downloads>`_ and install it.
 Follow the instructions from the Git website for your particular operating system.